write-you-a-scheme-v2/scheme/docs/00_overview.md

 If you are interested in designing your own Lisp, Clojure is a great example of how you can take adopt Lisp to the modern programming environment.
 It is probably the most supported modern Lisp community,  and is a great source of information and ideas.
 The other industry relevant Lisp is EmacsLisp, which is a domain specific language for programmers that don't know vim!
+Finally, [Read Eval Print Love](https://leanpub.com/readevalprintlove001/read) contains a wonderful and insightful discussion of the Lisp family, and is a great source of additional information for the interested reader!

 ## Why Haskell ?
 First off, why not?
 I love Haskell!